djebos/mhddos-azure-terraform/README.md

 # Troubleshooting
 Your attack could fail due to numerous reasons: wrong configuration, ip isn't reachable etc. Therefore, you have to connect to your VMs and figure things out.
-1. Find out the target VM public ip through Azure Portal or using terminal
+1. Find out the target VM's public ip through Azure Portal or using terminal
 ```shell
 terraform output -state <your_state_file>.tfstate instancePublicIPs
 ```
-2. Export a private key to a file:
+2. Export a private key to the file:
 ```shell
 terraform output -raw -state <your_state_file>.tfstate tls_private_key > key.pem
 ```
-3. Add read access:
+3. Add a read access to the key file:
 ```shell
 chmod 400 key.pem
 ```